nasa/cumulus/docs/operator-docs/update-cumulus-dependencies.md

 # Updating Cumulus Dependencies

 This document will outline, step by step, how to update a Cumulus deployment to a newer version.
 It is currently assumed that _all_ Cumulus packages are to be updated to the same version at the same time.
-This is expected to change in the future.

 ## Check Current Version